MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 FirebaseUI is a pre-built UI component made by the Firebase team to help us easily handle sign up and log in functionality.
 It was made as an quick and easy, drop-in UI component for setting up authentication.

-FirebaseAuth is an SDK for easier authenticating users through Firebase.
-FirebaseAuth will abstract handling and storing sensitive information that usually comes with implementing authentication.
+FirebaseAuth is an SDK that lets developers easily authenticate users through Firebase.
+FirebaseAuth will abstract the handling and storing of sensitive information that usually comes with implementing authentication.

 Together, these libraries will make it extremely easy for us to setup and implement the authentication process for our Makestagram app.
 Keep in mind, it's also possible to implement your own custom authentication flow.